-

 Encounter

 The practitioner records the patient’s diagnosis and treatment in a medical chart or record.
 This documentation is used to code and bill the services supplied to the patient.
-The provider also receives the patient’s consent and authorization for the services and submits the claim.
+The provider also receives the patient’s consent and medical authorization for the services and submits the claim.

 Medical Coding